johnnyeric/openfaas-serverless-nextjs-template/README.md

 > Template based on [Node.js 10 Express Template for OpenFaaS](https://github.com/openfaas-incubator/node10-express-template)

-This template provides additional context and control over the HTTP response from your function.
-Using this context as base, this template also provides a builtin setup for Next.js on serverless mode.
+This template is built upon the additional context provided by the `Node.js 10 express` template in order to provide an easy setup for Next.js on serverless mode.

 ## Status of the template